 Embarking on a Masters of Music in Performance at the Melbourne Conservatorium of Music as a mature age student sparked Susan’s passion and talent to reframe music education for the 21C.
 She was awarded the Hugh Rogers Fellowship which supported a research project with the Entrepreneurial Musicianship Department, New England Conservatory in Boston and the establishment of Notable Values.

 She is in demand as a guest speaker and has been featured at the College Music Society of America Summit on 21C Music School Design, Melbourne Youth Music, Association of Directors of Music in Independent Schools, Victorian Instrumental Music Teachers Conference and the 2017 ASME XXI National Conference.
 Mid 2016 she participated in The Savvy Musician in Action at the University of South Carolina and led a team to develop her business concept to win the SAVVY Arts Venture Challenge.

 Susan is currently the Associate Lecturer in Music Entrepreneurship at the Melbourne Conservatorium of Music and directs IgniteLab, a program she created and launched in 2016.
-She consults privately to a range of clients including the Australian National Academy of Music, Australian Youth Orchestra and the Melbourne Recital Centre.
+She consults privately to a range of clients including the Australian National Academy of Music, Australian Youth Orchestra, Melbourne Recital Centre and the Arts Wellbeing Collective.
 She maintains a busy performance career and will feature with Soprano Emily Bibby and Pianist Cheryl Long in a Horn Trio debut at the Bendigo Bank Theatre in November.

 Susan lives in Melbourne with her husband and two sons.
 When not inspiring musicians to thrive on and beyond the stage, she raises beef cattle.
 Yes.
 Really